On Quantum Weight Reduction: Coning

 Choose these sets $Q_i$ such that, for every $i$, the product of Pauli $Z$ operators on all qubits in set $Q_i$ commutes with all $X$-stabilizers of the code.
 The chain complex $\cB_i$ will have $1$-cells labeled by elements of $Q_i$.

 For each set $Q_i$, define a set $S_i$ as follows.
 Each $S_i$ will be the set of $X$-stabilizers of the quantum code which have support on at least one qubit in $Q_i$.
 Each stabilizer in $S_i$ must in fact have support on an even number of qubits of $Q_i$ by assumption.
 If we have weight reduced those stabilizers so that they have weight $3$, then indeed each stabilizer in $S_i$ must have support on two qubits of $Q_i$.
 If we have not weight reduced in this way, then we need to make one more set of choice: for each stabilizer in $S_i$, ``pair off" the qubits in $Q_i$ on which that stabilizer has support in some way.
 That is, if some stabilizer has support on $k$ qubits in $Q_i$, we find $k/2$ pairs of qubits, putting one qubit in each pair.
 Then, $0$-cells of $\cB_i$ will be in one-to-one correspondence with a tuple consisting of, first, an element of $S_i$, and, second, one of these pairs; we write such a tuple $(S,j)$ where $S\in S_i$ and $j$ labels a pair.
+Again, if stabilizers have weight $3$, the $0$-cells simply correspond to elements of $S_i$.

-The boundary operator of the chain complex $\cB_i$ will be the obvious one: the boundary of a given $1$-cell consists of all tuples $(S,j)$ such that the corresponding qubit is in the given pair.
+The boundary operator of the chain complex $\cB_i$ will be the obvious one: the boundary of a given $1$-cell is the sum of all tuples $(S,j)$ such that the corresponding qubit is in the given pair.
+Again, if stabilizers have weight $3$, the boundary of a given $1$-cell is the sum of all $0$-cells such that the corresponding qubit is in the corresponding stabilizer.

 This chain complex then corresponds to a classical code, with bits corresponding to $1$-cells, and with checks corresponding to $0$-cells, such that every check acts on two bits.